GV Malawi 2015

 In Defense of Leaving Home

-Growing up in a blue-collar middle class family in western Pennsylvania, leaving home meant visiting my grandparents who lived about a 20-minute car ride away.
-Their small urban home was my favorite place to be and it felt different enough from my brand spanking new split-level suburban house to satiate my desire to travel.
+Growing up in a blue-collar middle-class family in western Pennsylvania, leaving home meant visiting my grandparents who lived about a 20-minute car ride away.
+Their small home in the city was my favorite place to be and it felt different enough from our split-level in the ‘burbs to satiate my desire to get away.
 Leaving home doesn’t necessitate an aircraft or even a set of wheels.
 For some of us it’s a hike into the woods that reminds us of the value of switching gears.

 This is why I build.